How Can I Help My Marriage Survive Another Holiday Season? Advice From a Los Angeles Couples Therapist

 Denying self-care

-Often, in our quest to create holiday magic, we over schedule ourselves, sometimes despite our best efforts not to.
+Often, in our quest to create holiday magic, we overschedule ourselves, sometimes despite our best efforts not to.
 Blocking out windows of downtime is essential not only to personal mental and physical health but also to harmony within your partnership and family.
 It is okay to voice your needs, create boundaries, and ask for help.
 Maybe the cookie-baking tradition this year scales back from a myriad of cookie flavors to just one or two.
 Maybe volunteer service is just for one night versus a whole weekend.

 Working with your partner in couples therapy ensures that each of you works together to protect the downtime of the other.
 Maybe your partner does the traditional holiday brunch prep while you go out for a run.
-Maybe you both commit to leaving the company party early to just take a walk under the stars, and have quiet away from the chaos.
-By understanding and communicating one other’s needs in therapy, each of you will be able to come up with a plan to support one another.
+Maybe you both commit to leaving the company party early to just take a walk under the stars and have quiet away from the chaos.
+By understanding and communicating one another’s needs in therapy, each of you will be able to come up with a plan to support one another.
 Thereby thwarting tension before it can anchor itself and cause a holiday blow-up.

 Get Through The Holidays With Your Partner

 It is possible to get through a holiday season with ease, grace, and connection.
-The best way to ensure a sense of comfort and joy—and well-being—is to be proactive in seeking out an online couples therapist
+The best way to ensure a sense of comfort and joy—and well-being—is to be proactive in seeking out an online couples therapist.

 Couples therapy during the holidays provides a valuable opportunity for partners to strengthen their relationship, enhance communication, and build resilience.
 By addressing challenges head-on and fostering a deeper understanding of each other's needs, partners can approach the holiday season with a sense of unity and connection, setting the stage for a healthier and more fulfilling relationship in the coming year.